luckykushwaha5/Stone-Paper-Scissors-Game-HTML-CSS-JS/README.md

 # Stone-Paper-Scissors-Game-HTML-CSS-JS

+Note - First you have to extract the images folder from rar file then you can open it in your browser.

 HTML Structure:
 Create a basic HTML structure with buttons for the player's choices and a space to display the result.